 Users are interested in buying or licensing software on InvenTrust.

 Validators provide and are paid for a variety of valuable services to the InvenTrust ecosystem.
-When a set of code is uploaded by a Holder, up to 9 Scouts evaluate and validate that the code is not stolen and performs as expected.
-Scouts should have deep experience in the field of technology, in which the code, they are evaluating has been written.
+When a set of code is uploaded by a Holder, up to 9 Validators evaluate and validate that the code is not stolen and performs as expected.
+Validators should have deep experience in the field of technology, in which the code, they are evaluating has been written.

 Validators are responsible to build the consensus on the validity.
 When evaluation of code starts, they can validate or invalidate it accordingly, if majority says that it is valid then that code becomes available for purchase/licensing.